MSc Meteorology: Career, Skills, Scope, Options, Outlook

 The duties, tasks, roles, and responsibilities of meteorologists, weather forecasters, and other professionals in the field of meteorology can vary depending on the specific job and industry.
 However, some common responsibilities may include:

-• Analyzing and interpreting meteorological data from a variety of sources, including satellites, radar, and weather stations.
+• Analyzing and interpreting meteorological data from various sources, including satellites, radar, and weather stations.

 • Using computer models and other tools to forecast weather patterns and conditions.